 The Bottom Line

 The life of a manager is much about numbers and productivity and deadlines and dealing with challenging people issues.
 The daily work and stressors are always present.
 However, by focusing on the opportunities you have to support and develop others while building an environment that draws out the best in your coworkers, you develop an appreciation for your real purpose as a manager.
-Long after you forget the numbers and results, you will remember the people who impacted you and the people you were able to positively impact along the way.
+Long after you forget the numbers and results, you will remember the people who impacted you and the people you were able to have an impact along the way positively.

 Remember to enjoy the journey!